jonfernq/English-Teaching/CafeDesignRolePlay/README.md

     * Assign a short written reflection for homework, asking students to describe their ideal nature cafe experience using the vocabulary and phrases learned in class.

 ---
-### A creative worksheet/handout describing different areas or points of interest in the nature cafe:
+### Handout describing different areas or points of interest in the nature cafe:

-** Nature Cafe Guided Tour Worksheet**
+**Nature Cafe Guided Tour Worksheet**

 Welcome to our enchanting nature cafe!
 As a tour guide, your role is to provide an engaging and informative tour to our customers.
 Take a look at the different areas and points of interest in our cafe and prepare your guided tour description using the vocabulary and phrases we learned.